 What is the purpose of the Capital Reserve?

 The main purpose of the capital reserve is to enable the RBI to meet any financial emergency situation out of liquidity crisis etc., – on its own.
 Capital actually indicate the ready funds available with the RBI to manage own business.
+The RBI can consider this as a financial capacity while delivering some action like liquidity injection.
+When your purse is big or assets are strong, your readiness to provide funds during a crisis also will be big.

 For example, the most important component of the Capital Reserve – the Contingency Fund is expected to help the central bank to meet risks from sudden liquidity shortages in the market, steep exchange rate movements, fall in the value of government securities held by the RBI etc.